Special Projects

 The Cardinal Hotel in downtown Madison is one of Kronenberg’s most significant commissions.

-The Dane County Historical Society recently received a generous grant of $500 from The Madison Trust for Historic Preservation to advance this particular project.
+The Dane County Historical Society recently received a generous grant of $500 from The Madison Trust for Historic Preservation to advance this project.

 Madison Mozart Club